de-soot/de-soot.github.io/README.md

 # de-soot.github.io

-A place on the internet where I write about my write about my interests, hobbies, and projects.
+A place on the internet where I write about my write about things that interest me.

 ## Usage
 ### Visit Online